 (b) Employees are required to serve 12 continuous months in these areas before qualifying for travel concessions.
-However, employees' who have less than 12 months continuous service in these areas and who are required to proceed on annual leave to suit the employer's convenience will be allowed the concession.
-The concession may also be given to an employee who proceeds on annual leave before completing 12 continuous months service provided that the employee returns to the area to complete the 12 continuous months service at the expiration of the period of leave and should such employee not return or complete the required service the employer may recover the value of the concession provided.
+However, employees who have less than 12 months' continuous service in these areas and who are required to proceed on Annual Leave to suit the Employer's convenience will be allowed the concession.
+The concession may also be given to an employee who proceeds on Annual Leave before completing 12 continuous months' service provided the employee returns to the area to complete the 12 continuous months' service at the expiration of the period of leave and should the employee not return or complete the required service the Employer may recover the value of the concession provided.

-35.2 Additional conditions
+36.2 Additional conditions